-NEW YORK — Despite increased controversy surrounding the celebration of Columbus Day, the legacy of Christopher Columbus has found a place in the hearts of a majority of Americans, a new survey finds.
+NEW YORK — Despite increased controversy surrounding the celebration of Columbus Day, the legacy of Christopher Columbus still has a place in the hearts of a majority of Americans.

 The Marist Poll, a university-affiliated polling entity based out of New York, recently surveyed over 1,200 American adults, finding that nearly six in ten (57 percent) believed Columbus Day is a “good idea.”